-First of all, we don’t be receiving more than 7 guests at a time (normally we might have 9 or more), ensuring we each had more space.
+First of all, we didn’t receive more than 7 guests at a time (normally we might have 9 or more), ensuring we each had more space.
 We will keep to this policy as required.

-We spend most of our time outside.
-There are plenty of shady terraces, with tables and chairs and cushions.
-We won’t ever be forming a group inside the house.
-Usually people choose different writing places day by day and at different times of day, but just for this retreat we’ll be asking our guests to choose one writing place for the day and leave it clean on departure.
-Wipes will be provided at every sitting area.
+Most of our time is spent outside.
+There are plenty of shady terraces, with tables and chairs and cushions, so there’s no need to form a group inside the house.
+Usually people choose different writing places day by day and at different times of day, but due to present circumstances we ask our guests to choose one writing place for the day and leave it clean on departure.
+Wipes are provided at every sitting area.

 No one is allowed in the kitchen except ourselves while we’re preparing meals.

 At mealtimes guests help themselves, as all food is served as a buffet (except on two of the evenings when guests can go to a taverna).

 Even in ordinary times it’s not always the case that everyone wants to eat at the same table, though most people usually do.
-But for this next retreat we’ll be providing more tables, some bigger ones and some small ones, so people can sit and eat with enough distance apart.
+But we’ll be providing more tables, some bigger ones and some small ones, so people can sit and eat with enough distance apart.

 Afterwards, everyone rinses their own plates etc and puts them in the dishwasher.

 Lola, our help, comes every day.
-She’ll be wiping all tables and chairs early every morning.
+She ensures all tables and chairs are wiped over every morning.